WisalELALOUAN1/GFP/README.md

 ###  Model (`data/model/`)
 **Purpose:** Represents the data structure and business logic of the application.

-**Entities:**
-- **Transaction:** Represents income or expense records, with fields such as amount, date, type, and category.
-- **Goal:** Stores information about saving goals like description, target amount, saved amount, and deadline.
-- **UserCategory:** Links users to their selected spending categories and budgets.

 **Characteristics:**
 - All models are stored locally using **Realm**, offering efficient, object-oriented data persistence.